Worksmart377/Project-1--Matching--Mahjong/README.md

 -Add blocked tiles that are not clickable until unblocked

+-Add changing style of the tiles button

 -Fix bug where you can click on the same tile twice to remove it

+-Fix bug where the game board doubles everytime you press new game button

 ### Thanks, Sources, and Licensing ©: